holepunchto/script-linker/README.md

   },
   // (optional) map an import BEFORE it is passed to resolve mapImport (id, dirname) { },
+  // (optional) support named exports in cjs imported from esm and
+  // also speed up cjs require in general

   // (optional) apply additional transforms to a file before parsing
   sourceTransform: async function (buffer, filename) {}, }